enricop/telefono-casa/LINKS.md

 The houldholder is the agent that creates a family entity.

-A village chief can assign a family to an house by creating a link from an house to a family.
+A village chief can assign a family to an house by creating a link from a familiy entity to an house entity.